Quick and Easy DIY Raspberry Trellis

 Traditional Raspberry Trellis Design

 For summer-fruiting raspberries, it’s best to use a traditional raspberry trellis design.
 These allow you to tie the floricanes in and help with harvesting, pruning, and keeping the plants tidy and healthy.
 A T-Frame is probably the most common trellis for summer-fruiting raspberries.
-They’re made by sinking sturdy posts into the ground, then fixing two horizontals to it.
+They’re made by sinking sturdy posts into the ground and then fixing two horizontals to it.
 The top plank (or bar) is the broadest and forms the top part of the T. The second plank, which is shorter, is placed lower on the upright post.
 You can easily make them with pressure-treated wood, but you can sometimes purchase them ready-made out of either wood or iron.

 How to create an easy raspberry trellis for autumn-fruiting raspberries, and tips for alternative designs depending on planting style and raspberry type #diygarden #growraspberries #gardeningtips